 - Increased security: Laminated safety glass is almost impossible to break.
 Even if it is broken, the glass doesn’t actually fall out of the frame, providing increased security.

 - Reduced emissions: Emissions are reduced by keeping UV rays out and reducing the heat gained from the sun.

-- Reduced noise pollution: The thickness of laminated glass causes noise waves to be disrupted helping to decrease outside noise pollution.
+- Reduced noise pollution: The thickness of this glass causes noise waves to be disrupted helping to decrease outside noise pollution.

-- Protection from natural disasters: Even in strong weather, laminated glass will stay in its frame, reducing the risk of accidents and injuries.
+- Protection from natural disasters: Even in strong weather, this glass will stay in its frame, reducing the risk of accidents and injuries.

-- More design choice: The process of creating laminated glass allows for more design choices in colors, tints, and tones.
-Laminated glass can also be curved for more versatility.
+- More design choices: The process of creating laminated glass allows for more design choices in colors, tints, and tones.
+This glass can also be curved for more versatility.

 3. Obscured Glass